Should I go to a public swearing-in ceremony or arrange a private one?

 Are you preparing for an interview at a firm or company?
 Whether you are preparing to interview at a big firm, small firm, pro bono internship, or some other job that is related to the legal field, it is important that you are as prepared as possible for the interview.
 Below are some important interview tips for law students and those applying to jobs in the legal field.

-Continue reading Seven Interview Tips for Law Students
+Continue reading Seven Interview Tips for Law Students and Lawyers

 How Long Should I Study for the LSAT for?